 Who lives in a pineapple under the sea?

 Well, it is you if you have not heard about cryptocurrency yet.
 What started as a humble seven-page Bitcoin whitepaper in 2008 has now taken the world by storm.
-However, the irony is that a lot of people still have trouble wrapping their heads around what is cryptocurrency.
-Of course, words like decentralisation, blockchain technology etc., are thrown around.
+However, the irony is that a lot of people still have trouble wrapping their heads around what cryptocurrency is.
+Of course, words like decentralization, blockchain technology, etc., are thrown around.
 But how does crypto work?